 Influenza: Influenza is transmitted from November through March.
 Flu vaccine is recommended for travelers over 6 months of age who have not had a flu shot in the previous 12 months.

 Japanese Encephalitis (JE): Highly endemic in rural areas of the Terai plain and Inner Terai zone, including hills, mountains, and also the Kathmandu Valley, especially in the southern agricultural areas bordering India, at elevations below 1,000 meters.
-Between 1 Jan and 20 Sep 2007, 1010 cases, of which 117 were confirmed, have been reported in the Terai area.
 Japanese encephalitis occurs year-round but transmission increases between June and October, declining in late September.
 This raises the question as to whether all resident expatriates and tourists to Kathmandu Valley should receive the vaccine against JE.
 What is the risk of a foreigner acquiring JE in Nepal?
 The actual risk is difficult to calculate, as there has not been a single case of JE in a foreigner in Nepal.
 This does not mean that it is not possible for a foreigner to get the disease, but that the actual risk must be extremely low.
-Short term travelers who will stay in Kathmandu for a week or two and who will go trekking are the lowest risk individuals and do not need to be immunized against JE.
+According to medical authorities short term travelers who will stay in Kathmandu for a week or two and who will go trekking are the lowest risk individuals and do not need to be immunized against JE.
 Longer term travelers who will reside in Kathmandu particularly in the post-monsoon period from August to October may wish to consider immunization against JE.
 Foreigners who will be living in known JE endemic areas, such as most of the Terai and long term expatriates who live in Kathmandu particularly in the rural areas of the valley should be immunized against JE.
-Japanese encephalitis vaccine is available at most travel clinics in the United States and Canada, and also at the Kalimati Clinic in Kathmandu.
+Japanese encephalitis vaccine (Ixiaro©) is available at most travel clinics in the United States and Canada, and also at the Kalimati Clinic in Kathmandu.
 Two shots, 7 days apart, are can now be given on an accelerated schedule.